 The smaller the Pi, the bigger the fan ;-) This is one of my RPIs used for digimodes...

 Based on my longer break I am still catching up with “ham life” while learning new stuff and especially new modes every day.
-Plenty of reading, tinkering, testing etc. I really love my RPIs (9 in total, 5 in operation, rest for testing).
+Plenty of reading, tinkering, testing etc. I really love my RPIs (11 in total, from v1 Mod.
+B to v4 Mod.
+B and a few Zero Ws, 6 in operation, rest for testing...).
 Building small to midsize antennas is an ever onoing project.
 Yes, there is some space in my backyard.
 No, never enough ;-) As many other hams I connect hiking with portable operations.
 I mostly combine these hikes with some "unofficial" SOTA/COTA (meaning I climb up to these spots, may have some rig with me and do portable operations, but rarely participate in offical SOTA/COTA contests or similar.
 At least up until today.)
 DM/BW-861 (see picture below) is virtually next door – and plenty of similar hills are around as well.
 Always a nice ~2h walk!

 I clearly fancy digital modes (always did - and somehow miss Packet Radio for whatever reason ;-) Prefer QRP and all types of KISS operations.
 Also played a lot with WSPR to learn “what’s possible with almost nothing” using my Arduinos and Raspberry Pis for RX/TX – plus some “regular rig” and various antenna setups.
 JS8Call is the preferred digi mode on HF as of writing this, yet I really appreciate the diversity of what ham radio is about nowadays – analog & digital.
 The DMR playground is great as well!
 And some ragchew on FM (and DMR) and elsewhere if time allows.